-HRT remains the most the most effective treatment for hot flash relief.
+HRT remains the most effective treatment for hot flash relief.
 If appropriate, your doctor may have you consider short-term HRT use at the lowest effective dose to help with your hot flashes.

 Bone loss accelerates when estrogen levels decline particularly within the five years or so after menopause.
 Bone loss may also accelerate if you stop taking HRT.
 This can lead to osteoporosis a disease that causes bones to become brittle and prone to fracture.
 A solid program for preventing bone loss includes:

-Getting adequate calcium and Vitamin D Aim for 1,500 mgs. of calcium and 400 to 800 units of vitamin D daily.
+Getting adequate calcium and Vitamin D Aim for 1,500 mg. of calcium and 400 to 800 units of vitamin D daily.

 Weight-bearing exercise and strengthening

-Lubricants Nonprescription water based lubricants (Astroglide, K-Y Jelly, Liquid Silk), used during sexual intercourse, can help.
+Nonprescription water-based lubricants (Astroglide, K-Y Jelly, Liquid Silk), used during sexual intercourse, can help.